THE METALLICITY DISTRIBUTION FUNCTION AND CHEMICAL EVOLUTION

 (δh - Z δg ) / g

 and the yield is given by the differential enrichment, dZ,

 with respect to the fraction of mass turned into stars

 ds/g , or equivalently, by the differential enrichment, dZ,

 -dg / g :

-Then we integrate to obtain the metallicity at some time, t,
+Then we integrate the relation for dZ above to obtain the metallicity at some time, t,

 (assuming the yield is always the same):